PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

     </div>

     Using the `--provision-infra` flag will allow you to select a GCP project to use for your work pool and automatically configure it to be ready to execute flows via Cloud Run.
-    This command will activate the Cloud Run API for your project, create a service account, create a key for the service account, and create a GCP credentials block in your Prefect workspace.
+    In your GCP project, this command will activate the Cloud Run API, create a service account, and create a key for the service account, if they don't already exist..
+    In your Prefect workspace, this command will create a `GCPCredentials` block.

+    Here's example output from running the command:

     <div class="terminal">
     ```